 Geographic reporting for Income Qualified Single Family EE program participants, consistent with the process summarized for Income Qualified Multi-Family Reporting Metrics:

 Nicor Gas will work to develop a beta mapping mechanism.
-A draft mapping mechanism will be reviewed with the Reporting Working Group for feedback in 2024.
-Utilities will create a map using the disadvantaged areas definition, and overlay IQ SF program participants (incentives provided) across each utility service territory to show distribution of participation in disadvantaged areas.
+A draft mapping mechanism will be reviewed with the Reporting Working Group for feedback no later than end of Q2 2024.
+Utilities will create a map using the disadvantaged areas definition, and overlay IQ SF program participants (incentives provided) across each utility service territory to show distribution of participation in disadvantaged areas; and

-Stakeholders are interested in, at a minimum, receiving the list of IQ SF participants by zip code or census tract, starting April 1, 2024 (which is the reporting policy effective date).
+Utilities will report the quantity of IQ SF participants in each disadvantaged community area of each utility’s service territory, starting April 1, 2024 (which is the reporting policy effective date).
 Stakeholders are interested in receiving this information quarterly.

 Reporting Location: Annually, in Q4 utility reports.
 Within a given program year the data will reflect cumulative year-to-date data in each quarterly report.